tarwn/lessthandot-hugo/blogs/content/posts/2018-04-09-asp-net-core-2-w-cosmosdb-getting-started.md

 ## Task 1: Create the Solution

-We'll start with the ASP.Net Core Web Application with the API template (Create new project…).
+We'll start with the ASP.Net Core Web Application with the API template (Create new project...).
 This includes the minimal set of nuget packages we need without creating piles of example and template files we'd have to go through and clean out.
 Also be sure to <u>not</u> choose an Authentication option.
 That magic is best left for temporary projects when you're trying to decode the documentation, but don't want to accidentally add 100 packages to your real system.

 <div id="attachment_9088" style="width: 610px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/04/aspnetcore2cosmos_001-600x395.png" alt="Creating an ASP.Net Core 2 Project" width="600" height="395" class="size-medium-width wp-image-9088" srcset="/wp-content/uploads/2018/04/aspnetcore2cosmos_001-600x395.png 600w, /wp-content/uploads/2018/04/aspnetcore2cosmos_001-300x198.png 300w, /wp-content/uploads/2018/04/aspnetcore2cosmos_001-768x506.png 768w, /wp-content/uploads/2018/04/aspnetcore2cosmos_001-455x300.png 455w, /wp-content/uploads/2018/04/aspnetcore2cosmos_001.png 791w" sizes="(max-width: 600px) 100vw, 600px" />